-37 homes, Seine-Rive-Gauche development zone, Paris
+37 Apartments, Seine-Rive-Gauche development zone, Paris

 Two ‘cubist’ towers, unusual for their human scale (6 and 8 floors, 4 and 6 apartments per floor), settle into the ‘urban landscape’ of the Masséna development zone.
 Linked by footbridges, the towers are demonstrably friendly and sociable, a tangible proof of their concern for human interaction and user experience.